abbreviatedman/spellbound/data/quotes.md

 357
 00:17:07,691 --> 00:17:09,798
 A couple of weeks ago?
-I...
+I…

 358
 00:17:09,802 --> 00:17:11,717